FikriAbdillah01/MLportfolio/README.md

 # MLportofolio

 Hi
 My Name is Fikri.
-This is my learning record of machine learning.
-I need to tidy up this portofolio.
-I'm sorry for incovenience.
+Physics Graduate of Institut Teknologi Kalimantan.
+I posted my learning progress of data analysis on this repositories, such as SQL and Machine Learning.
 Feel free to see.